ch-R999/ch-R999/README.md

 - 👋 Hi, I’m @ch-R999
 - 👀 I’m interested in "AI in Security"
-- 🌱 I’m currently learning "Python Essentials"
+- 🌱 I’m currently learning "Malware Essentials for ML models"
-- 💞️ I’m looking to collaborate on "Python Project helping in real life"
+- 💞️ I’m looking to collaborate on "Python Project helping in real life Cyber problems"
-- 📫 How to reach me ...
+- 📫 Message me here only for Work Collaborations.

 <!---
 ch-R999/ch-R999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.